 When ordering the Dynamic Head Support Hardware, the head pads must be ordered separately from another manufacturer.
-Our hardware is compatible with nearly all head pads (please refer to our Compatibility Matrix).
+Our hardware is compatible with nearly all head pads (please refer to a list of compatible head pads here).
 This includes posterior, suboccipital, and lateral head pads.
 These items will be justified separately in your documentation.